smartycope/Resume/README.md

 - `base.css` - The base CSS file

 ## Usage
 Obviously, you'll want to customize with your own resume.
-You'll want to fill in data.json, customize your resume_config.json accordingly, and probably modify base.html and base.css to match your style.
+You'll want to fill in data.json, customize your resume_config.json accordingly, and probably modify base.html,  base.css, and icons.json to match your style.

 Install dependencies: